trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

 <img src="https://github.com/trussworks/Engineering-Playbook/blob/3efe6ea02ed010f3db2c07921c5c8acc60406b84/infrasec/tutorials/images/atlantis_ecs4.png" alt="AWS Console screenshot of policies" width="450">

-To fix this in our case, we can mimic the ecs tasks in another stack.
+To fix this in our case, we can mimic the ECS tasks in another stack.
 We create the policy in terraform and attach it to either the Atlantis IAM user we created or the Atlantis role.
 A successful poicy attachement will look like this:

 <img src="https://github.com/trussworks/Engineering-Playbook/blob/3efe6ea02ed010f3db2c07921c5c8acc60406b84/infrasec/tutorials/images/atlantis_ecs5.png" alt="AWS Console screenshot of a succesful policy attachment" width="450">